alicezwatson/personal-data-pollution/README.md

 ![ThatsThem result for Alice Watson](resources/images/thatsthem_alice.png)

-That's not me (I already took care of this site), and I redacted most of the info on the profile, but it's an example of just how invasive these companies can be.<br>
+None of the results were me (I already took care of this site), and I redacted most of the info on the profile, but it's an example of just how invasive these companies can be.<br>

 Here's an example of what I found on WhatsMyName:<br>

 ![WhatsMyName result for Alice Watson](resources/images/whatsmyname_alice.png)

+Hey, that's me on the bottom right!

 ## 2: Identifying Adversaries